Railroad Solvent Exposure Claims

 As a railroad worker, you face hazards at work that most people will never encounter.
 One hazard that can cause serious health complications include exposure to cleaning solvents.
 Locomotives and train cars amass significant amounts of grime and filth while traversing the country, which requires the use of powerful chemicals and solvents to clean them.
 Unfortunately, these hazardous solvents could cause serious long-term health complications.
 A railroad injury lawyer may be able to help you seek compensation for the health complications you face due to chemical exposure.

 If you or a loved one are facing serious health complications due to exposure to toxic chemicals while on the job, you may have a claim for damages.
-A knowledgeable conductor injury lawyer could help you with railroad solvent exposure claims and work to help you recover compensation for your injuries and damages.
+A knowledgeable railroad injury lawyer could help you with railroad solvent exposure claims and work to help you recover compensation for your injuries and damages.

 Health Risks Associated with Solvent Exposure